 Her attitude and courage were remarkable, since she had lived the worst-case scenario.
 She lost her daughter Robyn to anaphylaxis in 1990, during a time when awareness was profoundly lacking.
 Marilyn had become fueled by a desire to educate, to prevent tragedy and to help affected children live full lives.
 She cautioned me to watch what I said in front of my son, as he would view his allergies through my lens.

 Learn to trust and let go

 Our children need to live in the real world.
 This may require apprehensive parents to push beyond their comfort level as they allow their kids to build skills and have new experiences.
-To manage, consider easing in with baby steps.
+For you both to adjust to this new normal, consider easing in with baby steps.
 For instance, when an allergic child is young, she might carry her auto-injector for an hour a day, building up to longer periods until she is comfortable with carrying the device for a full school day This gradual approach can help parents learn to relax while empowering the child.

 My own turning point happened during Julian’s elementary school years, and it was liberating.
 I was finally able to enjoy life, free of irrational worries about things that I couldn’t control.
 As a result, Julian learned to be cautious, but not fearful of his allergies and continued to prove he was capable of managing on his own.

 Now, almost 20, my son continues to surprise me with the experiences he would like to have: attend university in South Africa, swim in a cage near great white sharks and venture to far-off places, some plagued by political unrest.
 Unease about my son’s safety does pop up as he embraces new adventures, but I can actually take comfort in the fact that he will apply what he has learned from managing risks with food allergies to other situations